 The HKFYG runs two non-profit kindergartens-cum-nurseries, a non-profit kindergarten, an aided primary school and a Direct Subsidy Scheme EMI (English as a Medium of Instruction) secondary school.
-In each institution, a stimulating learning environment is provided so that each child will receive a well-rounded, holistic education.
-The HKFYG LIVING Life Academy (LLA) strives to nurture young people to enjoy life and to see lifelong learning as something that can enable this joy through less formal platforms.
+Each institution has a stimulating learning environment so that each child receives a well-rounded, holistic education.
+The HKFYG LIVING Life Academy (LLA) encourages lifelong learning through less formal platforms.
 The LLA provides a wide range of life-related courses which emphasise interests, hobbies, skills and experience to improve the quality of life.

 Creativity Education and Youth Exchange

-Through cutting-edge one-stop learning model of “Learn‧Apply‧Exchange” of HKFYG’s LEAD (Learning through Engineering, Art and Design) Project, the LEAD Lab and the Centre for Creative Science and Technology (CCST), interest and potential towards STEM education can be unleashed.
-Diversified science and creativity competitions, including The Hong Kong Student Science Project Competition, The Hong Kong FLL Robotics Tournament, The Hong Kong GreenMech Contest and The Creative Coder Competition continue to be organised, nurturing creativity and innovation.
-To encourage and provide exchange opportunities, the Youth Exchange Unit organises experiential study tours on different themes to the Mainland and overseas, which help shape a deeper understanding of the country, and develop a global perspective.
+STEM education is provided by the cutting edge, one-stop learning model of “Lead‧Apply‧Exchange”, a key component of the LEAD (Learning through Engineering, Art and Design) Project.
+This is delivered through The LEAD Lab and the Centre for Creative Science and Technology (CCST).
+There are many diversified science and creativity competitions, including The Hong Kong Student Science Project Competition, The Hong Kong FIRST Robotics Tournament, The Hong Kong GreenMech Contest and The Creative Coder Competition.
+The Youth Exchange Unit organises experiential study tours on different themes to the Mainland and overseas, which help shape a deeper understanding of the country, and develop a global perspective.

 Leisure, Cultural and Sports Services